 Marcel Frentzel has been a student assistant in the DFG project "Human Rights Due Diligence: Norm Contestation in the Business and Human Rights Regime" since March 2023.
 He was already a student assistant in the previous DFG project "Business Actors beyond Public and Private: Authority, Legitimacy and Responsibility in the United Nations Human Rights Regime" from 2018-2021.
 Since 2019, he is studying "Democracy and Governance" in the Master's program at the Justus Liebig University Giessen..
 He completed his bachelor's degree in political science and philosophy at the University of Kassel in 2019.
 His research interests lie in the field of democratic theory, international political theory, and postcolonial theory.

-Richard Georgi is Senior Research Fellow in the research group since October 2022.
-He investigates the contested processes of investing the norm of human rights due diligence (HRDD) with meaning in the business & human rights regime.
-He completed his PhD project in the field of Peace and Development at the University of Gothenburg, investigating the political activism of human rights defenders amidst a deferred promise of peace and the violent realities in post-accord Colombia.
-His research interests concern human rights, political violence, peace & conflict research, activism, post-structuralist philosophy, ethnography of discourses, and feminist methodologies.
+After leaving his position as Senior Research Fellow in the MAGGI research group, where Richard had investigated norm contestation in the business and human rights field at EU and UN levels, he joined the School of Global Studies (SGS) at the University of Gothenburg as a researcher in the field of security, peace/conflict, and human rights.
+In his new project, Richard studies how social, economic, and political transformations engendered by peace agreements trigger new contestations and (violent) conflicts.
+Also, he is dedicated to a book project based on his PhD dissertation in the field of Peace & Development at SGS.
+The focus is on the political activism of human rights defenders amidst a deferred promise of peace and violent political.
+Richrds overall research interests concern human rights, business regulations and transformations of capitalism, political violence, peace & conflict research, activism, post-structuralist philosophy, ethnography of discourses, and feminist methodologies.
 He has teaching experiences in the areas of gender and postcolonial studies, political theory, global governance, human rights, and securitization and migration in/through political spaces.

 Khan, Umer Bilal